pgcrumley/Projects/TJBot_Drives/README.md

 3. Soldering iron and solder
 4. Several proto-board jumpers (one end will be cut off)

-Once you have the RC vehicle you will have a better understaning of what else is needed to conenct it to the Raspberry Pi in the TJBot.
+Once you have the RC vehicle you can look inside the controller to gain a better understanding of what else is needed to connect it to the Raspberry Pi in the TJBot.

 ## Construction